eliemichel/MapsModelsImporter/README.md

 ### There is no option for 3D in Google Maps

 Try appending `?force=webgl` at the end of the google maps URL.
+Also, check that you enabled the Globe mode (an extra button on the right-hand side once you are in satellite mode).

 ### API: OpenGL (Not Presenting)